PlanToCodeDesktop workspace for Codex CLI

 File-by-file plans with exact paths

-Implementation plans break down changes by file and operation so scope is explicit.
+Implementation plans break down changes by file and operation so scope is explicit before anything runs.

 Review, edit, approve